 or the police's non-emergency number 101.”

-Peter Gillett, Headteacher at Hertswood Academy, said: "We are delighted that Alison Cope and The St Giles Trust have delivered these very important and thought provoking presentations about the dangers of knife crime to our year groups.
+Helen Marshall, Safeguarding Officer at Mount Grace School, said: "We are delighted that The St Giles Trust have delivered these very important and thought provoking presentations about making positive choices.
+Our young people were interested and engaged throughout the session.

-The sessions took place in on Friday 26 April.
+The sessions took place on Tuesday 8 October.